 William C. Hearn '63 Student Development Endowment

 As the sea has influenced our campus since its inception so, too, has Mr. William C. “Bill” Hearn ’63 influenced the students, faculty and staff of Texas A&M University at Galveston over his more than thirty-three years of service.
-The retirement of Bill Hearn in January, 2008 marked the end of an era at TAMUG that has seen unprecedented growth in all aspects of campus life from student affairs to facilities expansion to the largest enrollment ever at TAMUG.
+The retirement of Bill Hearn in January of 2008 marked the end of an era that fostered unprecedented growth in all aspects of campus life from student affairs to facilities expansion to the largest enrollment ever.

-The retirement ceremony included a demonstration by the Texas State Maritime Academy Corps of Cadets Honor Guard, presentations by Former Students, the reading of proclamations from local, state and federal officials as well the kickoff of the:
+His retirement ceremony included a demonstration by the Texas A&M Maritime Academy Corp. of Cadets Honor Guard, presentations by Former Students, the reading of Proclamations from local, state and federal officials and an official kickoff of the:

 Sea Aggie Walkway and William C. Hearn ’63 Student Development Endowment Campaign

-To purchase a brick or contribute directly to the endowment please go to:
+To purchase a brick or contribute directly to the endowment please choose one of the following links: